VUIIS/demo-singularity-matlab-fsl/README.md

 files, create the QA PDF, etc using shell script and FSL.
 So that's what we are doing in this example.
 All this code is in the `src` directory.

+All the shell scripts called from `src/pipeline_entrypoint.sh` "know" the environment variables that are exported there.
+This is a very convenient way to pass along the input arguments, although it isn't entirely transparent, because there's no hint in the shell scripts where the variables' values are coming from unless we explain it in the comments.

 ### Main entrypoint

 This is `src/pipeline_entrypoint.sh`.
 It uses bash to parse the command line